 All teams participating in the IDEAS Global Challenge are evaluated on the same criteria, whether or not their project fits into a Sponsored Challenge.
 Awards are determined based on overall scores across judging groups.
 If a winning team meets the criteria of a Sponsored Challenge, they may receive a juried award and be named a winner in that particular challenge category.
 However, we cannot guarantee that there will be a winner for the Sponsored Challenge.

-We don't host a Sponsored Challenge every year, but here are some of the past topics:
+We do not host a Sponsored Challenge every year, but here are some past topics:

 - 2016: Mobile Phones & Behavior Change, sponsored by the MIT Practical Impact Alliance